thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## further reading {-}

-- [performance R package](https://github.com/easystats/performance).
+- More on assessing regression models: [performance R package](https://github.com/easystats/performance).
 The performance package helps check how well your statistical models work by providing simple tools to evaluate things like fit quality and performance.
 It offers easy ways to spot problems in models, like if they're too complex or not fitting the data properly, and works with different types of models, including mixed-effects and Bayesian ones.

 - [common machine learning tasks](https://pythonprogramminglanguage.com/machine-learning-tasks/).
 Machine learning involves using algorithms to learn from data, with key tasks including classification, regression, and clustering.
 Classification categorizes data, such as recognizing images of animals, regression predicts continuous values like sales forecasts, and clustering groups data based on similarities without prior labels.